mseg-dataset/mseg-api/download_scripts/README.md

 ## MSeg Download Overview

 Downloading MSeg is nontrivial and we ask that you follow these instructions **exactly, in this order**. **Skipping steps will not be possible**.
-You will need ????
-GB of free space on your hard drive.
+You will need at least 200 GB of free space on your hard drive.
 It may take several days before you are granted a license for ScanNet or Mapillary Vistas.

 - If downloading and unzipping downloaded files in a single thread, and 100 workers (presumably on 100 cores) are provided for label map mask preparation, the MSeg setup may take up to 40 hours.